cozy/cozy-stack/docs/cli/cozy-stack_instances_fsck.md

 The cozy-stack fsck command checks that the files in the VFS are not desynchronized, ie a file present in CouchDB but not swift/localfs, or present in swift/localfs but not couchdb.

+There are 2 steps:

+- index integrity checks that there are nothing wrong in the index (CouchDB), like a file present in a directory that has been deleted
+- files consistency checks that the files are the same in the index (CouchDB) and the storage (Swift or localfs).

+By default, both operations are done, but you can choose one or the other via the flags.

 ```